therealjtgill/therealjtgill.github.io/index.md

 The controller's job is to learn how to produce activations that read-from and write-to the memory matrix according to the process specified by the training data.
 In essence, the controller attempts to learn a program that allows it to use the read and write heads as advantageously as possible.

-The controller network can consist of any combination of feed-forward neural networks (FFNN's) and RNN's, but various experiments by the good people at Deep Mind have shown that an RNN controller produces the best results.
+The controller network can consist of any combination of feedforward networks and RNN's, but various experiments by the good people at Deep Mind have shown that an RNN controller produces the best results.
 The only restriction on the controller network is the number of outputs on the output layer; for every timestep in the task, the controller produces values that are used to read and write from the memory matrix.

 ![Controller](/assets/controller_small.png)